- Bromley020 8290 0333

 This ruling comes after a similar decision in 2016 whereby Southwark London Borough Council was held liable to repay a council tenant for excess water charges.
 Following this decision it came to light that Southwark’s tenants had made overpayments worth £28.6m.

-As a result of the above judgments, local authorities may now be faced with many more council tenants making claims for overpayments.
+As a result of the above judgments, local authorities may now be faced with many claims by council tenants for water overpayments.